JanssenProject/jans/docs/README.md

 ```

 ### SMTP Server Configuration
 Janssen CLI also supports SMTP configuration.
-You can do following things as stated below:
+You can do the following things as stated below:
 - `View/Get`
 - `Add/Delete`
 - `Update`
 - `Test`

-Simply select option 10 from Main Menu it will show some options as below:
+Simply select option '10' from Main Menu, It will show some options as below:
 ```text
 Configuration – SMTP
 --------------------